jsonJSONCJSON5configcomments

 import { parse } from "jsonc-parser";

-JSON5 is a more ambitious superset that adds multiple quality-of-life improvements alongside comments:
+JSON5 is a more ambitious superset that adds comments plus several other developer conveniences:

 json5